Bright orange-red rowanberries in a cluster against green leaves and blue sky

 Back in the days they were used in folk medicine, and used to treat colds, scurvy, and digestive issues due to their high nutrient content and natural astringent properties.

-But what About the Edible Part?
+But What About the Edible Part?

 Rowanberries have a tart and bitter flavor, as mentioned before.
 They may need a little care to shine, but they’re truly red treasures—packed with vitamins, free, and available in abundance every fall.

 Freezing the berries helps break down some of the bitter compounds, making them more palatable.
 All it takes is a night of frost, or simply a night in the freezer.
-After that, you can get creative — especially when combined with apples.
+After that, you can get creative—especially when combined with apples.

 Rowanberry jelly sold in Norwegian stores.
 Photo: Løiten

 Rowanberries are often made into rowanberry jelly, a delicious accompaniment to game meats, which is likely the most common use for the berries in Norway.
 But they can also be used in juice, jam, wine, or even to flavor spirits.
-In fact, rowanberries are a key ingredient in Gammel Dansk, the famous Danish schnapps.
-New uses include sauces, chutneys, and craft cocktails.

 So go ahead, grab a bucket, and have fun with rowanberry foraging.
 You might just discover that these pretty, sour berries have a lot more potential than you’d expect!